 Whether it is possible to do so, has to be evaluated separately for each individual DTF.
 The fact that one DTF (e.g. containing only words no. 1, 3, 5, 7…) can be used to reconstruct the source text if combined with another DTF (e.g. containing only words no. 2, 4, 6, 8 …) developed independently from the same source text, should not influence its copyright status.
 If, however, several DTFs were built in a coordinated manner (e.g. by one team, or by members of the same consortium), and jointly they can be used to reconstruct the source text, this may have an influence on a judge who could find them infringing.

 In any case, due to the constantly evolving technological possibilities, the answer to the question of reconstructibility of source texts is susceptible to changing over time.
 It appears that with a very large amount of effort (e.g., ad infinitum repetition of simple trial and error), DTFs can often be used to reconstruct source material.
 Therefore, when applying the criterion of reconstructability to DTFs, it appears sensible to restrict it to reconstructions possible with a “reasonable effort.”
-However, currently copyright law does not contain such a standard, and it appears that every reconstructible copy, regardless of the effort invested in the reconstruction, remains an act of reproduction.
+However, currently copyright law does not contain such a standard, and it appears that every reconstructed copy, regardless of the effort invested in the reconstruction, remains an act of reproduction.

 c) DTFs and the “recognisability” criterion